AndersDeath/diary2/000-current.md

 Sp, the day was nice.
 XU manager finally announced that our theam will be cut in 2 times.
 It's sad but I am already ok.
 Also I was coding for a whole day.
 I need to meet Ksusha in airport tomorrow.
 I also did some cleainig and had a nice lessson with my German teacher.
 Everything is very important.
 I am really happy that Ksusha will come back to me.
 It's not a coming back home bacause I still don't feel in Berlin cozy and like I am home.
 Really it's hard.
 If I would immigrate alot I could not handle this.
 Immigration is really hard things.

 # 26 März - Dienstag - Berlin - 553 Tag der Einwanderung - Cold Sunny

+Today I met Ksusha in Airport and it was very very good.